-Wu Chuan is a Yellow Girl 吴川是一个黄女孩，novella published by Chengdu Shidai Publishing House成都时代出版社, June 1, 2006.
+Wu Chuan is a Yellow Girl 吴川是一个黄女孩, a novella about the younger and an older female cousin and their challenges with life in America.
+Published by Chengdu Shidai Publishing House成都时代出版社, June 1, 2006.

-Tales of Suizi 穗子物语, first published in Taiwan traditional Chinese characters edition by San Min Books 三民书局 on January 1, 2005.
+Tales of Suizi 穗子物语, a collection of stories and novellas.
+First published in Taiwan traditional Chinese characters edition by San Min Books 三民书局 on January 1, 2005.
 Simplified character editions in Mainland China followed.
 Published in Vietnamese by Bach Viet Books.
-Consists of autobiographical stories centering around the author’s childhood and youth, particularly as a teenage soldier in a dance troupe of the People’s Liberation Army.
+It consists of autobiographical stories centering around the author’s childhood and youth, particularly as a teenage soldier in a dance troupe of the People’s Liberation Army.

 Flower and the Youth 花儿与少年, novella published in simplified character edition in China by Kunlun Books 昆仑出版社， January 1, 2004.

-White Snake and Other Stories, published by Aunt Lute Books (San Francisco), May 15, 1999, translated by Lawrence A. Walker.
+White Snake and Other Stories, a collection of a novella and short stories, published by Aunt Lute Books (San Francisco), May 15, 1999, translated by Lawrence A. Walker.
 The entire book was published in Japanese translation by Kadokawa Shoten, and one story, “Siao Yu” 少女小渔, was translated into Thai by Her Royal Highness Princess Maha Chakri Sirindhorn and included in an anthology of the Princess’s translations published by Nanmeebooks Publication.
 Three of the stories in the collection were made into films.
-The Chinese-language original story "Celestial Bath" won First Prize, National Students and Scholars' Literary Contest (Taiwan), 1996. 《天浴》获1996年台湾"全国学生文学奖"短篇小说一等奖.

 Bohemian Building 波西米亚楼，San Min Books三民书局，April 1, 1999.
 A collection of essays and vignettes about the author’s experiences as a student in Chicago.
 Republished in various Mainland China editions.